What is the Collegium System and how it works?

 The recommendations of the Collegium are binding on the Central Government; if the Collegium sends the names of the judges/lawyers to the government for the second time.

-Figures related to Indian judiciary show that the Indian judiciary is occupied by near about 200 Indian families.
+Figures related to Indian judiciary show that the Indian judiciary is occupied by few Indian families.
 Year after years the persons related to these families becomes the judge in the courts.
 The system through which the judges of the Supreme Court/High Courts are appointed and transferred is called “Collegium System”.

 How Collegium System Works?